Hotpoint

 - Clean burner: Use a brush or pin to clear debris from burner ports and the small ignition port near the electrode.

 - Check spark: Turn the knob to ignite and look for a strong blue spark at the electrode.
-If spark is weak or arcing elsewhere, clean and dry the area.
+If the spark is weak or arcing elsewhere, clean and dry the area.

 - Electrode condition: Inspect the ceramic insulator for cracks.
 Replace the surface burner igniter electrode if damaged.

 - Spark module: If none of the burners spark, the spark module or power supply may be faulty.
-Verify 120 VAC to the module and replace the module if it does not output spark.
+Verify 120 VAC to the module and replace the module if it does not output a spark.

 Note: Ensure burner parts are completely dry after cleaning before testing ignition.